Horizon Line Photography Ideas

 Horizons are the most common horizontal line to be found in photographs.
 They usually act as a dividing point in the image to anchor the rest of the photo.

 It’s important to understand how horizon lines are used for landscape photography.
-Placement of the horizon within your image is a basic photography technique for composition.

 Equally important is making sure the horizon line is level so the viewer doesn’t feel the need to tilt their head when looking at the photo.